GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 We want to utilize a `sealed` type while maintaining the `withName` and `toString` method of `scala.Enumeration`.

-and, obviously, with Scala's super power, we can achieve that in a concise way.
+And, obviously, with Scala's super power, we can achieve that in a concise way.
 Here's how we can achieve it:

 ```
 object Country {